Wishmaster 3: Beyond the Gates of Hell: Plot

 For the third time, the evil Wishmaster returns to wreck the lives of more innocents.
-This time, his victim is an innocent and studious teenage girl named Diana Collins who accidentally opened up the Djinn's tomb (a strange box with a jewel inside) and released him.
+This time, his victim is a studious teenage girl named Diana Collins who accidentally opened up the Djinn's tomb (a strange box with a jewel inside) and released him.
 After gaining his freedom, the Djinn is asked by Professor Barash to let him be the one who makes the wishes.
 The professor wishes for two of the world's loveliest ladies to be in love with him.

-However, as soon as the Djinn grants this wish, the women kill the professor; the Djinn takes the face off of the dead professor and is able to steal his identity.
+The women summoned by the wish kill the professor and the Djinn assumes his identity.
 He then kills a secretary when she wishes for "files to burn up" but instead of the files, she burns.
 He takes the student file of Diana in an effort to find her and force her to fulfill her three wishes.
 While Diana is on the run, she must endeavor to prevent the Djinn from subjecting the entire world to Hell's wrath.
 She goes to a church for safety, but the Djinn is there instead of the priest.
-Her friend Ann, who is now the "professor's Teaching Assistant," makes the wish of "wanting to lose a little weight," to which she pukes up her guts in pain.
-Diana uses her first wish for her to stop having pain, but of course to the Djinn, that means killing Ann.
+Her friend Ann, who is now the professor's teaching assistant, wishes to "lose a little weight," causing her to puke up her guts in pain.
+Diana uses her first wish to stop Ann's pain, which results in the Djinn killing Ann.